Gandhimathy-B/VideoJs-Webpage/README.md

 #VideoJs Webpage

-## The videojs webpage play a merged video from videojs.com and after the video replaying it would still play from video1 follwed by next video.
+## The videojs webpage play a merged video from videojs.com and after the video replaying it would still play from video1 followed by next video.

 Do npm install --save-dev video.js